NAGT Officers: Roles and Responsibilities

 The Executive Committee

-The Executive Committee is comprised of the President, first Vice-President, second Vice-President, Past President, Secretary/Treasurer, Editor of the Journal of Geoscience Education, Executive Director, and six Councilors-at-Large.
-The President and Vice-Presidents serve 1-year terms.
+The Executive Committee comprises the President, first Vice-President, second Vice-President, Past President, Secretary/Treasurer, Editor of the Journal of Geoscience Education, Executive Director, and six Councilors-at-Large.
+The elected Second Vice-President serves consecutive one-year terms as Second Vice-President, first Vice-President, President, and Past President.
 The Secretary/Treasurer and Councilors-at-Large are elected for 3-year terms.

 The Executive Committee conducts the official business of NAGT.
 This includes such activities as long-range planning for the organization, oversight of its publications, assisting regional sections in planning and executing their activities, managing the budget, planning and executing activities at the annual meeting of the Geological Society of America and other meetings, interacting with other organizations, and many other related activities.